tacticalarms1/papermc/README.md

-i just htmlifiyed this and tryed to host it
+hey guys this is paper mc but u can host to github pages